iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-4.md

 There are other ways to achieve this, so your code doesn't have to follow this approach.

-## Deploy to Netlify
+## Deploy to Netlify or Surge

-- Create a `README.md` file
+- Deploy your project to [Netlify](https://www.netlify.com/) or Surge.
+Here are instructions for [Deploying React Projects to Surge.sh](/2019/10/17/deploying-react-to-surge.html).
-- Deploy your code to [Netlify](https://www.netlify.com/) and paste the URL on your `README.md`.
+- Add the deployed URL to your `README.md` using a Markdown link.
 See this [Markdown guide](https://www.markdownguide.org/cheat-sheet/) to learn how to create a link in Markdown.

 ## Submission